rust-project-primer/book/src/testing/dynamic-analysis.md

 - Free memory that is already freed (double free)
 - Forget to free memory (memory leak)

-There are some tools from the C/C++ world (where this kind of thing is quite common) that we can use:

-- [Valgrind](https://valgrind.org/) lets you run your program in a kind of virtual machine, where all memory access is monitored.
-It is quite powerful, it even incorporates features such as a model of how CPU caches work so you can check how good the memory locality of your program is.
-Due to the virtualisation, there is some overhead.
-It can also report how many instructions your program took to run, which is more useful for microbenchmarks than time, because it is stable between machines (but not architectures).
-- LLVM sanitizers ([AddressSanitizer][], [ThreadSanitizer][], [UndefinedBehaviorSanitizer][], [LeakSanitizer][]): these need to be enabled at compile time and instrument your binary with extra code on every memory access or operation (depending on the kind of sanitizer).
-The added code adds an overhead, depending on the kind of sanitizer this can be a lot.
-There are some things these can detect that go beyond what Valgrind can detect.

 [AddressSanitizer]: https://clang.llvm.org/docs/AddressSanitizer.html
 [ThreadSanitizer]: https://clang.llvm.org/docs/ThreadSanitizer.html